leandrosardi/my.saas/README.md

 wget https://raw.githubusercontent.com/leandrosardi/environment/main/sh/install.ubuntu.20_04.sh
 ```

-and the EIS by running the line below:
+Then run the EIS by running the line below, replacing the merge-tags

+- `<hostname>` with the name you have to assisng the the node where my.saas will run; and
+- `<password>` with the password you want for a new Linux user called `blackstack` who will be created by the EIS.

 ```
 bash install.ubuntu.20_04.sh <hostname> <password>
 ```

-replacing

-1. `<hostname>` with the name you have to assisng the the node where my.saas will run; and
-2. `<password>` with the password you want for a new Linux user called `blackstack` who will be created by the EIS.

 **Note:** For running this example, use the values `dev2` and `blackstack123`.
+E.g.:

 ```
 bash install.ubuntu.20_04.sh dev2 blackstack123